About Vitamins and Minerals for Over Age 40

 Dietary supplements give nutrients that may be missing from one’s daily diet.
 The best way to get the vitamins, minerals, and other nutrients the body needs is by eating a variety of healthy foods, however, when people are over 40 they often need more of some vitamins and minerals than they did when they were younger.
 (I.E.: calcium helps to stave off osteoporosis in women, always a good thing but more “urgent” for older women.)
 Many of us struggle to maintain a healthy diet.

-An easy and fast way to get the vitamins and minerals you need is through a supplement like multi-vitamins and/or a Greens Superfood powder that you can add to your diet.
+An easy and fast way to get the vitamins and minerals you need is through a supplement like multi-vitamins and/or a good dose of veggies and fruits that you can add to your diet.

 Whatever your choice for getting all of the vitamins and minerals you need after age 40, a full, balanced, healthy, and nutritious diet is always encouraged…